MistyCommunity/Documentation/src/content/misty-ii/robot/system-updates.md

 | `sensoryServicesAppVersion`  | 1.3.0  |  1.1.14.3 |

 ### 2019.09.12 System Update

-This is the current version of Misty's software.

 * [2019.09.12 Release Notes](https://community.mistyrobotics.com/t/9-12-2019-release-notes/1785)
 * View the [developer documentation](https://docs.mistyrobotics.com/v1.2.3.0) for this version of the robot's software.